getndazn/kopytko-unit-testing-framework/docs/api/KopytkoTestFunctions.md

 This is a shorthand for the `ts.addTest`.

-It adds "it " to the beggining of thhe test name.
+It adds "it " to the beggining of the test name.

 ```brs
 it("should check if true is true", function (_ts as Object) as String